American Sign Language is NOT a universal language. This is a very common myth that needs to be debunked.

 Just like the thousands of different languages of the world–there are several different signed languages.

 We think this fact makes things more exciting because we absolutely love American Sign Language.
 We love learning it, we love teaching it–it’s just a beautiful language.

 Because of our love for ASL, we are completely fascinated with learning the signed languages from different countries.
 They are all so different!

 In ASL, we sign the alphabet with one hand.
 It is so much fun learning the two-handed alphabet in British Sign Language.

-If you are just as excited as we are (well, maybe not that excited), we are going to introduce some sign languages of the world to you:
+If you are just as excited as we are, feel free to explore some sign languages of the world below:

 Sign Languages Of Other Countries